brainhack-school2020/stephaniealley_bhs2020_project/README.md

 * DataLad for version control of the data through processing and analysis
 * Jupyter notebooks for accessibility and sharing of the code and analysis
 * Visualization (plotly) for creating interactive figures
+* Binder for incorporating the GitHub repository, Docker file, and Jupyter notebooks into a live environment that can easily be shared

 ### Data
 rs-fMRI brain development dataset based on viewing of short animated film (obtained from OpenNeuro as ds000228)<sup>1</sup>